 - Next slow down the mixer to lowest speed and add flour mixture in increments.

 - Fold in carrots, crushed pineapple if desired and walnuts if desired.

-- Using an ice cream scooper, evenly add batter to cupcake liners.
+- Using an ice cream scooper, evenly add batter to cupcake liners about 3/4s full.

 - Bake for 15-20 minutes or until a toothpick inserted in the center comes out clean.

 - Cool cupcakes until completely room temperature before adding frosting.

 - In a small saucepan, add butter and melt over medium heat.
 Once the butter has fully melted, a white foam will begin to appear over the top of the butter.